-- Find your Dissertation Chair and committee (work on your topic starting in PSYD 754)
+- PSYD 753 guides students through the transition to working individually with their chairs.

+During or immediately following the course, students are paired with their chairs and committee members.

 - Work on your Doctoral Dissertation Topic

 - Literature Review

 - Develop the proposal

 - IRB

 - Goal: Proposal Approval